colinpaicemq/MQTools/README.md

 # MQTools
-A repository of useful bits of Python code for processing IBM MQ.
+A repository of useful bits of code for processing IBM MQ.

+* C samples
+  One for putting an getting messages - with bugs to education people on debugging MQ!
+  One acting as a MQ server in C

+*Python code

 These build on the low level MQ services provided by [pymqi](https://dsuch.github.io/pymqi/).